 In the following examples, the [match_type] argument is set to 1.
 Therefore, the function returns the position of the exact match to the lookup_value if this is found, or the position of the closest value below the lookup_value if an exact match is not found.

 Note that, as the [match_type] argument is set to 1, the data in the lookup_array must be in ascending order.

 Note that the [match_type] argument could have been omitted from the functions in the above spreadsheet, as this argument has the value 1 by default.

-Further information and examples of the Excel Match Function can be found on the Microsoft Office website.
+For further information and examples of the Excel Match Function, see the Microsoft Office website.

 If you get an error from the Excel Match function, this is likely to be the #N/A error:

 Either of these cause the lookup_value and the values in the lookup_array to be seen by Excel as different, and will therefore cause the Match function to fail.For further details on how to identify and resolve this problem, see the Failure to Match Values page.

 Also, some users experience the following common problem with the Excel Match function:

 The Excel Match function returns the wrong result

 If your Excel Match function simply returns the wrong result, this may be because the lookup_array is not ordered correctly.